Skip to main content

 Static Members

-layerName (String, required)
+layerName (string, required)

 This static property should contain the name of the layer, typically the name of layer's class (it cannot reliably be autodeduced in minified code).
 It is used as the default Layer id as well as for debugging and profiling.

-defaultProps (Object, optional)
+defaultProps (object, optional)

 All deck.gl layers define a defaultProps static member listing their props and default values.
 Using defaultProps improves both the code readability and performance during layer instance construction.
+See prop types.

 Constructor